Keep Up With Us

 If you’re a first-time visitor to Breckenridge, you may want to map out every sight and stop.
 But I’ve found that the best way to discover a new place is simply to explore, sans agenda.
 That said, there are some Breckenridge gems and local secrets you don’t want to miss.
-Let this be your checklist of in-the-know suggestions that will help you get the most out of your trip.
+Let this be your guide to Breckenridge complete with the in-the-know suggestions that will help you get the most out of your trip.
 Breckenridge is one of the most popular vacation spots winter and summer.
 It’s worth it to check out the “must do” activities but make sure to spend some time exploring the local favorites off the beaten path.

 1. Ski/Snowboard like the locals